-Okay, you’ve made some governing decisions!
-That is incredibly important work you’ve done towards building the resilience of your farm or ranch business.
-You probably also identified some barriers for making a decision.
-If you’ve got more barriers identified than decisions made that is not a problem.
-This is an opportunity to address the barriers you’ve just identified in order to work towards a solution!
+You’ve made some governing decisions!
+It is incredibly important work that you’ve done toward building the resilience of your farm or ranch business.
+You probably also identified some barriers to decision-making.
+If you have more barriers identified than decisions made, that is not a problem.
+This is an opportunity to address the barriers you just identified in order to work towards a solution!

 Generally, barriers to making a governing decision fall into these categories: